Ram-95/Python_Applications/README.md

     a.
 Computer vs Player - Where a player can play with the Computer.
     b.
 Player vs Player - A player plays with another player.

-3. Dice Game: Simulation of a 6 sided Dice Game.
+3. Dice Game: Simulation of a Two player Dice Game(6 sided).
 There are two modes of playing in this game:
     a.
 Computer vs Player - Where a player can play with the Computer.
     b.
 Player vs Player - A player plays with another player.